the brown bear: way of life & offspring

 A year in the life of a brown bear in the wild – from mating to winter sleep

 Brown bears are loners and roam through fixed territories.
-In the wild, they can live to an age of around 25 to 30 years.
+In the wild, bears can live to an age of around 20 to 25 years.
 Read here about a typical year in the life of a bear – its reproductive, feeding and resting cycle.

 Mating time in spring and summer